 By Nicole Buckler

 As we all know, wallabies are cute little macropods found in Australia and New Guinea.
 They are only found in their native countries.
 Well… that’s what you were told.
-In fact, wallabies are found in a lot of places where wealthy collectors of yore wanted exotic pets and dragged them from Downunder.
+In fact, wallabies are found in a lot of places where wealthy collectors of yore wanted exotic pets and dragged them from their homes Down Under.
 Of course, these marsupials soon managed to free themselves and the rest is history.

-Rich people in U.K. were particular suckers for the idea of importing exotic animals into the gaff.
+Rich people in UK were particular suckers for the idea of importing exotic animals.
 Even cold, cold Scotland has not been immune to colonisation by our furry friends.
 Inchconnachan, an island in Scotland’s Loch Lomond, has its own group of wallabies.
 These however weren’t criminals on the run: they were released in 1920 by Lady Arran Colquhoun, an exotic pet collector.
 The red-necked wallabies still roam wild in Scotland today.

 Such wallabies were imported along with yaks, llamas and emus.
-Wartime regulations forced private zoos to end, and so many animals were set free.
+Wartime regulations forced private zoos to close, and so many animals were set free.
 Of all of the exotic pets released, the wallaby is the only species to have survived in the wild.

-A colony of the furry cuties have even established themselves on the Isle of Man.
+A colony of these furry cuties have even established themselves on the Isle of Man.
 The colony bred itself into existence from a single pair that escaped from the Curraghs Wildlife Park on the island some years ago.
 It’s like an inbreeding episode from Game of Thrones.

 So, wallabies have established themselves successfully right across the British Isles.
 Ireland’s wallabies live in an established colony on Lambay Island – a small, isolated windswept place off the coast of Dublin.

 The Baring family agreed to take the zoo wallabies.
 They were shipped to the island in fishing trawlers, and set free.
-And now around 50 wild wallabies live happily on the island.
+Now, around 50 wild wallabies live happily on the island.
 They have even adapted to the harsher climate quickly: they have particularly dense coats of fur compared to their Aussie cousins.

-Now, they are Ireland’s only wild population of marsupials.
+The Lambay Island wallabies are Ireland’s only wild population of marsupials.
 Peter Wilson was happy with this decision, telling the Smithsonian, “It’s a wonderful sanctuary for them, if you like, a perfect habitat.
 There’s lots of thick vegetation for cover when the weather’s cold, and there’s a lot of grass and things for them to eat, so it’s an absolutely perfect place for them.”

-Lambay Island is still privately owned: it is in the hands of Lord Revelstoke, or plain Alex Baring to his friends.
-He is the descendent of Cecil Baring, 3rd Lord Revelstoke, who bought the island in 1904.
-It has a private castle on it, which the owners still inhabit to this day.
+Lambay Island is still privately owned: it is in the hands of Lord Revelstoke (Alex Baring to his friends).
+He is the descendent of Cecil Baring, the third Lord Revelstoke, who bought the island in 1904.
+It has a private castle on it, which the owners live in to this day.
 If you want to see the Irish wallabies for yourself, you can travel to Lambay as part of a guided tour.
 Once on the island, you have approximately two hours to wander accompanied by one of the guides.
 Click here to book.

 A further interesting note about Lambay: The island has claimed a number of shipwrecks, one of the most notable of which was RMS Tayleur.
-One of the largest merchant ships of her day, she struck the island on 21 January 1854 just hours into her maiden voyage from Liverpool to Australia and sank with the loss of 380 lives.
+One of the largest merchant ships of her day, she struck the island in January 1854 just hours into her maiden voyage from Liverpool to Australia and sank with the loss of 380 lives.
 Just three survivors were reported, one of whom was the ship’s cook and of African origin.
 Legend has it that the islanders had never seen a black person before and were too shocked to open their doors to the survivor!